Lars ten Teije

-Lars ten Teije (born 3 April 1998) is a Dutch professional footballer who plays as a winger for Vitesse.
+Lars ten Teije (born 3 April 1998) is a Dutch professional footballer who plays as a winger for SV TEC.

 Club career

 Vitesse

 Ten Teije first joined Vitesse in 2007, from local side Victoria Boys.
 After featuring during pre-season, ten Teije was named as unused substitute in Vitesse's Johan Cruyff Shield defeat against Feyenoord.
 On 8 September 2017, ten Teije signed his first professional contract with Vitesse, agreeing to a three-year deal.
 A day later, ten Teije made his first-team debut during Vitesse's 3–0 away victory against Excelsior, replacing Tim Matavž in the 83rd minute.